CheddarHQ/CheddarV2/README.md

 - 🚀 Meme coin launchpad platform
 - 📱 Cross-platform mobile app optimized for both iOS and Android

+> **Important:** The chat & inbuilt blinks feature was not included in the deck to make it simple and straightforward!

 ## 🏗 Project Structure

 ### 1. Churro (Web Application)